-But the good news is, as an independent contractor, you can claim business costs as deductions.
-You can claim your computer, take the home office deduction, list any unreimbursed expenses and deduct all office supplies.
+But the good news is that you can claim business costs as deductions against your gross income by completing and filing Schedule C with your return.
+You can potentially claim your computer, the home office deduction and the cost of equipment and supplies.
 This will reduce the amount of income you pay taxes on each year.

 - Accounting Today: IRS Revives Form 1099-NEC for Nonemployee Compensation

-- IRS.gov: Am I Required to File a Form 1099 or Other Information Return?
+- IRS: Am I Required to File a Form 1099 or Other Information Return?

-- IRS.gov: General Instructions for Certain Information Returns (2020)
+- IRS: General Instructions for Certain Information Returns (2021)

-- IRS.gov: Form 8809 Application for Extension of Time To File Information Returns
+- IRS: Form 8809 Application for Extension of Time To File Information Returns

 - IRS: About Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding